WillAbides/benchdiff/README.md

 - Switches back to the original git HEAD and restores the state from stash
 - Runs `benchstat` to compare the base and head results from cache.

+## GitHub Action

+benchdiff can be run as a GitHub Action. https://github.com/WillAbides/benchdiff-action

 ## Usage

 ### `benchdiff --help` output